open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-myplanet-course.md

-# Take a Course on myPlanet, Courses Gardening
+# Step 7 - Take a Course on myPlanet, Courses Gardening

 ## myPlanet App Dashboard and Courses Overview